 The Supervisor of Training is a designated representative in units accredited for training.
 The Supervisor provides liaison between trainees and both the hospital authorities (in respect of matters related to training) and the College.

 The primary role of the Supervisor is to provide formative assessments (feedback via meetings, regular assessments and observations) and a summative assessment (feedback via the ITER) for each trainee.

 Supervisors will also often act as mentors for the trainees and provide guidance on future training, employment and assist with any personal or professional issues.

 Supervisors are strongly encouraged to familiarise themselves with the College process for dealing with trainees experiencing difficulty.
-The College training document named Guidelines for Assisting Trainees with Difficulties outlines the appropriate steps.
+The College training document named T-13 Guidelines for Assisting Trainees With Difficulties outlines the appropriate steps.

 The College also has designated staff to answer any direct queries from Supervisors and trainees regarding performance.